 But the problem with news articles is that they’re often too difficult, even for intermediate students.
 And that’s where ESL News Articles come in.
 They usually take the real newspaper articles, grade the language into different levels and the result is something you can easily use in your classes.

 Here are a few of my go-to sites for ESL news articles to make your teaching life easier.
 The best news?
-They’re all free!
+They’re all free and mostly well-organized.
+So, you should be able to find the ESL newspaper article you need in just a few minutes.
+Who doesn’t like to save time when planning lessons, right?

 This should be your first stop for ESL news articles.
 It’s an extremely comprehensive site with a ton of material on it.
 You could probably use Breaking News English solely for the rest of your teaching life in fact.